 - Ealing has robust partnership arrangements spanning many years with a successful history of improving social work practice in West London.
 These partnerships are made of the West London Alliance (WLA) and more recently the West London Social Work Teaching Partnership (WLSWTP) with members drawn from eight west London boroughs and University of London, Royal Holloway, and King’s College London.

 Ealing are offering bespoke peer support for up to eight authorities over two years, addressing an authority’s needs across the whole system.

 Ealing are offering support across five key strands which are:

 - management and leadership;

 - looked after children and care leavers services; and

-- areas of outstanding practice (this includes early help, safeguarding, fostering and adoption, co-production and children in need).
+- areas of outstanding practice (including early help, safeguarding, fostering and adoption, contextual safeguarding and children in need).